FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/what-is-oauth.md

 Access tokens are, per the specification, opaque to the Client.
 While some Authorization Servers generate access tokens that have internal structure, such as JSON Web Tokens (JWTs), others do not.

 Access tokens must be kept private, both in transit and at rest.
-Passing the token through non-encrypted channels makes it easier for replay attacks which is why it’s recommended for OAuth2 flows to always use TLS.
+Passing the token through non-encrypted channels makes it easier for replay attacks which is why it’s recommended for OAuth 2.0 flows to always use TLS.

 #### Client Ids